mad-lab-fau/sensor_position_dataset_helper/README.md

 To ensure reproducibility, you should save the version of the dataset that was used for a certain analysis.
 This can be easily done by placing the following line at the top of your script:

+TODO: Add information for non git versions of the dataset
 ```python
 from sensor_position_dataset_helper import ensure_git_revision